decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 ## Taking Inspiration from React

 One of the goals we had when designing our SDK was to reduce the learning curve as much as possible.
-We also wanted to incentive good practices and the writing of maintainable code, respecting the remote async-rpc constraints in every case.
+We also wanted to incentivise good practices and the writing of maintainable code, respecting the remote async-rpc constraints in every case.

 To make a long story short, we were considering two approaches for doing this: